tomhenrich/plex/docs/index.md

 description: How to sign up, get into Plex, and connect to shared libraries.
 nav_order: 1
 ---
-<a href="https://www.plex.tv/" target="_blank">Plex</a> lets people create their own streaming service.
-I host my collection of movies and TV shows on a computer at home and can play that content anywhere, like a personal Netflix.
+<a href="https://www.plex.tv/" target="_blank">Plex</a> lets me host my collection of movies and TV shows on a computer at home and play that content anywhere, like a personal Netflix.

 ## Get started